background hero

 Contact Law Enforcement

 If any injuries or damages are present, you should notify law enforcement.
-Once they arrive at the accident scene, they will conduct a police report in which you can request a copy of to use in your personal injury case.
+Once they arrive at the accident scene, they will conduct a police report in which you can request a copy to use in your personal injury case.
 Paramedics may also approach the car crash site to administer medical care to those who suffered bodily injury.

-In Nevada, it is required for a driver involved in a car accident to report it to Nevada Highway Patrol (NHP) or a law enforcement agency if it involves:
+In Nevada, it is required for a driver involved in a car accident to report it to Nevada Highway Patrol (NHP) or a law enforcement agency if it involves injury, death, or property damage.
+Failing to fulfill this obligation may result in the driver getting their license suspended for up to one year.

-Gather Evidence
+Exchange Information and Gather Evidence

-• Photographs of your injury, damages, and the car accident scene,
+• Photographs of your injury, damages, and the car accident scene

-• CCTV footage,
+• CCTV footage

-• Witness statements,
+• Witness statements

-• A copy of the police report, and
+• A copy of the police report

-• A copy of your medical records pertaining to the bodily harm you sustained from the collision.
+• A copy of your medical records pertaining to the bodily harm you sustained from the collision

 Seek Medical Attention

-You should seek assistance from a physician after a car accident regardless of whether you experienced minor injuries.
-They will examine the affected area to check for any notable bodily damage.
+Regardless if you have suffered major or minor injuries, you should seek assistance from a physician after a car accident.
+They will examine you to check for any notable bodily damage or any dormant medical conditions.
 If a diagnosis has been made, you will be given medical treatment to help with your recovery.
+All of your doctor visits, procedures, and/or prescriptions will be documented and saved on file and these can be used as proof that you were harmed due to the opposing side’s negligence.

 Hire a Las Vegas Car Accident Lawyer